IBM and the Government of Spain collaborate to drive national AI strategy and build world-leading Spanish-language AI models

 05/04/2024

-● A strategic collaboration that will strengthen open and ethical AI initiatives in Spain that drive economic and technical development
+● A strategic partnership that will strengthen open and ethical AI initiatives in Spain that drive economic and technical development

-Madrid, April 5, 2024.- The President of the Government, Pedro Sánchez, and the senior vice president of IBM and director of IBM Research, Darío Gil, met this afternoon at the Moncloa Complex, where they celebrated the new agreement reached between the Executive and IBM that will allow to develop foundational models of Artificial Intelligence, native in Spanish and co-official languages.
-During the meeting, in which the Minister for Digital Transformation and Public Function, José Luis Escrivá, has also participated; the director of the Office of Economic Affairs of the Presidency of the Government, Manuel de la Rocha, and the president of IBM Spain, Portugal, Greece and Israel Horacio Morell, have shared challenges and initiatives that are opening up in the field of artificial intelligence and supercomputing.
+Madrid, April 5, 2024.- The President of the Government, Pedro Sánchez, and the senior vice president of IBM and director of IBM Research, Darío Gil, met this lunchtime at the Moncloa Complex, where they celebrated the new agreement reached between the Executive and IBM that will allow the development of foundational models of Artificial Intelligence, native in Spanish and co-official languages.
+During the meeting, which was also attended by the Minister for Digital Transformation and Public Service, José Luis Escrivá; the Director of the Office of Economic Affairs of the Presidency of the Government, Manuel de la Rocha, and the President of IBM Spain, Portugal, Greece and Israel Horacio Morell, shared challenges and initiatives that are opening up in the field of artificial intelligence and supercomputing.

-The Government of Spain, through the Ministry for Digital Transformation and Public Function, and IBM (NYSE: IBM) today signed a Memorandum of Understanding (MoU) to promote its collaboration in the field of Artificial Intelligence (AI) and supercomputing with AI, advance the development and practical deployment of open, ethical and responsible technologies of generative AI in Spain, and share the vision of creating a set of leading foundational models, which will include both large models of language (LLMs) and small models of language (SLMs), native in Spanish and co-official languages.
+The Government of Spain, through the Ministry for Digital Transformation and Public Service, and IBM (NYSE: IBM) today signed a Memorandum of Understanding (MoU) to promote its collaboration in the field of Artificial Intelligence (AI) and supercomputing with AI, advance the development and practical deployment of open, ethical and responsible technologies of generative AI in Spain, and share the vision of creating a set of leading foundational models, which will include both large language models (LLMs) and small language models (SLMs), native in Spanish and co-official languages.

-Subsequently the document has been signed by Darío Gil, Senior Vice President and Director of IBM Research, and José Luis Escrivá, Minister for Digital Transformation and Public Function of the Government of Spain.
-Leveraging IBM’s open source AI framework, communities will be able to shape and contribute to the LLM in Spanish, which will also include co-official languages (Catalan, Basque, Galician and Valencian) by increasing innovation, transparency and security while ensuring a more economically and technologically competitive position in the market.
-The collaboration also reflects the intention to develop improved techniques with AI for the discovery, development and validation of new materials that will increase the sustainability of the semiconductor value chain.
+Subsequently, the document was signed by Darío Gil, Senior Vice President and Director of IBM Research, and José Luis Escrivá, Minister for Digital Transformation and Public Function of the Government of Spain.
+Leveraging IBM’s open source AI framework, communities will be able to shape and contribute to the LLM in Spanish, which will also include co-official languages (Catalan, Basque, Galician and Valencian) by increasing innovation, transparency and security while ensuring a more economical and technologically competitive position in the market.
+The collaboration also reflects the intention to develop improved AI techniques for the discovery, development and validation of new materials to increase the sustainability of the semiconductor value chain.

 "AI puts us on the threshold of a new industrial revolution, with a very significant potential impact in terms of productivity gains for a large number of economic sectors, and in improving public services for our citizens," said Minister José Luis Escrivá.
 “The Government of Spain is promoting a useful and ethical development of the opportunities offered by this technology.
 IBM, with its experience, knowledge and resources, is an excellent partner to accompany us in our vision.”

-“IBM shares this vision of accelerating the Government of Spain’s AI strategy and being the national AI partner for Spain,” said Darío Gil, IBM Senior Vice President and Global Director of IBM Research.
-“We will leverage IBM’s significant investments across the AI chain, from computing to models, and enable an open community to unlock the full potential of AI technologies.
+“IBM shares this vision of accelerating the Spanish Government’s AI strategy and being the national AI partner for Spain,” said Darío Gil, IBM Senior Vice President and Global Director of IBM Research.
+“We will leverage IBM’s significant investments across the entire AI chain, from computing to modeling, and enable an open community to unlock the full potential of AI technologies.
 Together, we can ensure ethical use of AI that helps drive sustainable growth in Spain, and in every Spanish-speaking country in the world.”

-Spanish is the second most widely spoken language in the world (6.2 per cent of the world ' s population1).
-One of the priority areas of this MoU is to collaborate on a set of leading foundational models, which includes both large language models (LLMs) and small language models (SLMs), native Spanish and co-official languages.
-Creating models designed entirely in Spanish will improve the sustainability of AI by reducing biases and providing competitive alternatives for the Spanish industry.
+Spanish is the second most widely spoken language in the world (6.2% of the world's population1).
+One of the priority areas of this MoU is to collaborate on a set of leading foundational models, which includes both large language models (LLMs) and small language models (SLMs), native in Spanish and co-official languages.
+The creation of models designed entirely in Spanish will improve AI sustainability by reducing biases and providing competitive alternatives for the Spanish industry.
 These models will be refined using advanced tuning and alignment techniques, encompassing innovative methods that facilitate direct community improvements and foster an ecosystem of AI creators and builders, using the assets developed through this collaboration.